 If there’s a decent search volume, you can take the next step of sharing these results with your local USCS to get a country assessment or utilize search advertising professionals (like us?) to run a small test campaign to reach new prospects.
 Not only will this test campaign give you a better idea of what success you might have in a given country, but you can also apply your findings to your SEO strategy and optimize your site for organic search users.

 Final Thoughts on Digital Marketing for Exporters

 The fact is that most exporters don’t export to more than one country.
-So even if you are already conducting international business, digital marketing for exporters is a great option to tap into newer markets for the first time.
+So even if you are already conducting international business, digital marketing for exporters is a great option.
+You’ll be able to tap into newer markets for the first time.
 All it takes is the willingness to explore your options and leaning on expert consultants to properly use these tools.

 Want to learn more about international SEO and general digital marketing for exporting?
 Check out any one of these helpful resources written by our team below:

 - 27 International SEO Tips To Conquer The SERPs and Emerge Victoriously